 Give the rest of your body some love.
 Don't you want toned arms, a strong back, a firm butt, and legs that don't jiggle when you walk?

 I don't touch cardio machines.
 Well, that's a lie—I sometimes do when it's a rest day and I still want to go to the gym.
 But then after 5 minutes of jogging on a treadmill, I remember how much I hate cardio and I go home.

-When you train your muscles by lifting weights, your muscles are going to get stronger.
+When you lift heavy (and that means you can only do 4-6 reps before failure), your muscles are going to get stronger.
 The more muscle you have, the more your body will naturally burn daily.
 You'll be burning off calories for up to 36 hours after your work out.

 . . .
 And your body will no longer jiggle.